 Hawks Aloft, Inc.

-When that organization moved, I, along with others formed the non-profit organization, Hawks Aloft, Inc. in 1994.
+In 1994, several of us formed the non-profit organization, Hawks Aloft, Inc..
 Today, this organization is the other love of my life!
 When I am not quilting, you might find me in the back country of New Mexico, working on one of our many studies, or in the classroom, teaching youth and adults about protecting wild areas or even improving your neighborhood for the wild animals that share your community.

 Education